 Eating Disorders Awareness Information

-Every school board must annually provide information to parents of students in grades 5-12 regarding eating disorders.
+Every school board must annually provide information to parents of pupils in grades five through 12 regarding eating disorders.
+The information must be consistent with guidelines developed by the Virginia Department of Education.
 View the policy guidelines.
 Also available is the Eating Disorder Notice (en español).

-Each school's written procedures to follow in emergencies must be outlined in the student handbook and discussed with staff and students in the first week of each school year.
+Each school’s written procedures to follow in emergencies such as fire, injury, illness and violent or threatening behavior must be outlined in the student handbook and discussed with staff and students in the first week of each school year.
 Student handbooks are distributed by individual schools, and emergency procedures are discussed with students and parents during student orientation and Back-to-School events.
 Refer to School Board Policy EB, School Crisis, Emergency Management, and Medical Response Plan (page 4).

-The school division's policy regarding student fees and the fee schedule must be provided to parents annually.
+The school division’s policy regarding student fees and the fee schedule must be provided to parents annually and posted on the division’s website.
 View webpage addressing Student Fees, Tuitions, and Charges.

 FERPA (Family Educational Rights and Privacy Act)

-Divisions must provide parents and adult students annual notice of their rights to inspect and review education records, amend education records, consent to disclosure of personally identifiable information in education records, and file a complaint with the U.S. Department of Education.
+School divisions must provide parents/guardians and adult students annual notice of their rights to inspect and review education records, amend education records, consent to disclosure of personally identifiable information in education records and file a complaint with the U.S. Department of Education.
+School divisions must give notice of the categories of information, if any, which they have designated as directory information.
+This requirement may be met by providing parents a copy of the division’s FERPA policy.
+The division must allow a reasonable period of time after such notice has been given for a parent to inform the division that any or all of the information designated should not be released without the parent's prior consent.
 View the Notification of Rights Under FERPA for Elementary and Secondary Schools and the FERPA Notice for Directory Information (Spanish version).
 Refer to School Board Policy JO, Student Records, which includes the school division's FERPA policy.

 High School Credit-Bearing Courses Taken in Middle School

-For any high school credit-bearing course taken in middle school, parents may request that grades be omitted from the student's transcript and the student not earn high school credit for the course in accordance with policies adopted by the school board.
+For any high school credit-bearing course taken in middle school, parents may request that grades be omitted from the student's transcript and the student not earn high school credit for the course in accordance with policies adopted by the local school board.
+Notice of this provision must be provided to parents with a deadline and format for making such a request.
 Notice of this provision is provided to parents with the final middle school report card.
 Refer to School Board Policy IKFA, Middle School Students Taking High School Credit Courses.

-Every school must provide to parents the learning objectives to be achieved at their child's grade level.
+At the beginning of each school year, every school must provide to parents or guardians the learning objectives to be achieved at their child’s grade level or, in high school, a copy of the syllabus for each of their child’s courses.
 Refer to School Board Policy IAA, Notification of Learning Objectives.
 In high school, this requirement is met by providing students with a syllabus for each of their courses.
 The full Richmond Public Schools curricula for grades PK-12 may be viewed by here.

 National Assessment of Educational Progress (NAEP)